Shapley–Shubik power index: Mathematical formulation

 where $\Pi$ is the set of all permutations of $N$ and $P_i^{\pi}$ is the set of players preceding $i$ in permutation $\pi$.
 The bracketed term is 1 iff $i$ is pivotal in $\pi$.

 Historical background

 Shapley and Shubik’s original 1954 paper introduced the index as a way to quantify individual influence in committees, parliaments, and other decision-making bodies.
 Their work built on cooperative game theory and the Shapley value, adapting it for monotonic binary voting games.
 Subsequent research expanded the theory, connected it to other power indices, and applied it to legislative design, corporate governance, and international organizations.

 Properties

-The SSPI satisfies standard axioms for power measures in simple games:
+The SSPI satisfies standard axioms for power measures in simple, monotone games (also called simple voting games):